RepositoriumCodice/Scripts/Linux/ClamAV/README.md

 When the installation is complete:

 Stop the clamav-freshclam service:
 ```
 systemctl stop clamav-freshclam
 ```

-Run the freshclam command to update the signatures database
+Run the freshclam command to update the signatures database:
 ```
 freshclam
 ```